ceph-korea/ceph-korean-doc/ceph-korean-doc/rados/api/index.rst

  Ceph Storage Cluster APIs
 ===========================

-The :term:`Ceph Storage Cluster` has a messaging layer protocol that enables clients to interact with a :term:`Ceph Monitor` and a :term:`Ceph OSD Daemon`.
+The :term:`Ceph 스토리지 클러스터` has a messaging layer protocol that enables clients to interact with a :term:`Ceph Monitor` and a :term:`Ceph OSD Daemon`.
 ``librados`` provides this functionality to :term:`Ceph Clients` in the form of a library.
 All Ceph Clients either use ``librados`` or the same functionality